-- Clinical: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must complete the satisfactory number of clinical placement hours and provide evidence of attendance.
+- Clinical: There is a compulsory attendance requirement in this course. - Students must complete the satisfactory number of clinical placement hours and provide evidence of attendance.
 If any clinical placement hours are missed students must submit an adverse circumstances form and if approved by the course coordinator make-up placement time will be allocated.
 Placement Requirements * Bachelor of Nursing - Clinical Placement Booklet see Blackboard>Clinical Information Site> Student Resources>Clinical Information Handbooks>Student Clinical Information * Clinical placements will be held as per the Clinical Placement Timetable located in Blackboard under the Clinical Information Site.
 More information about placements will be provided during lectures. * This is a placement course covered by the Student Placement Policy.
 Refer to http://www.newcastle.edu.au/about-uon/governance-and-leadership/policy-library/document-record?RecordNumber=D09/1949P for further information

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - 100 percent attendance and satisfactory performance is required in Clinical Laboratories.
+- Laboratory: There is a compulsory attendance requirement in this course. - 100 percent attendance and satisfactory performance is required in Clinical Laboratories.
 Attendance is essential preparation for clinical practice and provides relevant clinical skills and knowledge.
 Students may be given the opportunity for a makeup laboratory if an adverse circumstances form is submitted and approved by the course coordinator.
 Failure to attend 100 percent of clinical labs will result in either cancellation or delay in clinical placement.
 Students must complete the required clinical laboratory preparation as outlined in the Clinical Laboratory workbooks

 Course Assessment Requirements:

 - Practical Demonstration: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course.